Can Birds Drink Milk?

 Can bird parents produce milk for babies?

-No bird species except pigeons actually produce true milk.
+No bird species except pigeons produce true milk.
 Parent birds regurgitate food they swallow to feed young.

 Is powdered milk a better choice than liquid?